Tommy Burns (Canadian boxer): Boxing career

 In December 1908, after months of delaying arranging the fight, Burns agreed to a bout with Jack Johnson and became the first fighter to hold to a heavyweight championship bout with an African American.
 Burns lost his title in the match held in Sydney.
 The fight was ended in the 14th of 20 three minute rounds with Burns failing to land a punch, and being clearly unable to continue.
 He had refused to fight Johnson until Australian promoter Hugh D. McIntosh paid him $30,000 for the fight (Johnson received $5,000).
 Burns was rumoured to be suffering from the effects from jaundice or influenza, and weighed in at 168 lb—15 lb lighter than his previous fight, and well below Johnson's 192 lb.
 The fight lasted fourteen rounds before being stopped by the police.
 Burns later claimed the disruption was due to spectators' concern he had a broken jaw.
 He also stated numerous right uppercuts from Johnson led to swelling on his face and the request to stop the fight.
 Referee Hugh McIntosh awarded the decision and the title to Johnson.

 In a filmed interview, Burns ranked Johnson as the second-best boxer up to his time, after James J. Jeffries.
-Johnson defeated Jeffries in 1910 when Jeffries, who hadn't fought for six years, came out of retirement to fight.
+Johnson defeated Jeffries in 1910 when Jeffries, who had not fought for six years, came out of retirement to fight.
 It is said that Jeffries was grossly out of shape and had lost much of his muscle, but films of the fight show that Jeffries was in perfect condition on the day of the fight.
 It was ring rust, and the natural effects of age, that caused him to fight badly against Johnson.

-In 1909 in Vancouver, B.C., Johnson told a crowd of people that Burns deserved credit as the only white heavyweight who ever gave a black man a chance to win the title.
+In 1909 in Vancouver, British Columbia, Johnson told a crowd of people that Burns deserved credit as the only white heavyweight who ever gave a black man a chance to win the title.
 He said, "Let me say of Mr. Burns, a Canadian and one of yourselves, that he has done what no one else ever did, he gave a black man a chance for the championship.
 He was beaten, but he was game."

 Burns continued to box occasionally after dropping the title.
 During the Great War he joined the Canadian army, serving as a physical fitness instructor for troops in Canada.
-In 1920, and a month after his 39th birthday, Burns challenged British champion Joe Beckett.
+In 1920, one month after his 39th birthday, Burns challenged British champion Joe Beckett.
 Burns was stopped in the seventh round when, after suffering two knockdowns, his corner threw in the towel to end the fight.

 Life after boxing

 After retirement, Burns promoted some boxing shows.
 In 1928 he moved to New York City where he ran a speakeasy.
-Although he was wealthy at the end of his boxing career, the Wall Street Crash of 1929 and the Great Depression wiped out his fortune.
+Although he was wealthy at the end of his boxing career, the Wall Street crash of 1929 and the Great Depression wiped out his fortune.
 Burns went to work as an insurance salesman and security guard, among other jobs.